 This program is infused with social justice concerns and educates students to conduct a broad range of psychological research and to become broadly trained practitioners.
 It provides training for clinical psychologists in all aspects of conducting psychological research such that they are capable of being productive scholars who contribute to the body of psychological literature.

-The Bay Area offers an enormous range of training opportunities in service of individuals representing diverse populations.
-Students have conducted field placements in many diverse agencies, including: Veteran's Affairs, Kaiser Permanente, and community mental health clinics.
+The San Francisco Bay Area offers an enormous range of training opportunities in service of individuals representing diverse populations.
+Students have conducted field placements in many diverse agencies, including: Veterans Affairs, Kaiser Permanente, and community mental health clinics.

 Collaborative Agreements with Teachers College and Fordham University